Field Note #003: The Three Zones Theory

 03 // THE INVISIBLE COST

-The Risk: If you live, work, and bank in the same jurisdiction, you have a single point of failure.
-When compliance frameworks update or tax regimes shift, the cost of reacting is time-asymmetric.
+When compliance frameworks update or tax regimes shift, the cost of reacting is severe.
 The window to restructure usually closes before the necessity becomes obvious.

 04 // THE STANDARD

-Residency (Zone 1): Leverage physical safety and quality of life.
+Residency (Zone 1): Leverage physical safety and rule-of-law enforcement.

 THE PROTOCOL